What are Renovation Loans?

 - FHA Repair Escrow 203(b) – For purchasing a home directly from HUD that needs cosmetic repairs not to exceed $35,000

 - Fannie Mae HomeStyle® Renovation Loan – For those looking for a conventional renovation mortgage loan option with competitive rates.
-PLEASE NOTE: THIS PROGRAM HAS BEEN TEMPORARILY SUSPENDED UNTIL FURTHER NOTICE.

 - USDA Renovation – Homebuyers in rural areas can combine the purchase of a home with any needed repairs.